MontiCore/object-diagram/README.md

                             by default.
 ```

-To work properly, the CLI tool needs the mandatory argument `-i,--input <arg>`, which takes the file
+To work properly, the tool needs the mandatory argument `-i,--input <arg>`, which takes the file
 paths of at least one input file containing OD models.
-If no other arguments are specified, the CLI
+If no other arguments are specified, the
 tool solely parses the model(s).

-For trying this out, copy the `OD4ReportCLI.jar` into a directory of your choice.
+For trying this out, copy the `OD4ReportTool.jar` into a directory of your choice.
 Afterwards, create
 a text file containing the following simple OD:

 ```